threefoldfoundation/www_threefold_farming/content/page/home/features2/feature2/feature2.md

 ---
 id: connect_the_world
-svg: ./connect.png
+svg:
-title: Connect the World
+title: Make Data Safe
 ---

-Bring capacity to new locations and enable a more accessible and affordable Internet that will connect the unconnected.
+Join a participatory economy that brings a more performant, secure, and sustainable Internet.